Cancer cells grip and tear their way into new tissues

 These findings answer prevailing questions about the mechanisms by which cancer colonises new organs.
 Personalised medicine and therapeutic drugs can be designed to target the specific components of invading cancer cells and their target host cells that are involved in the sensing and transmission of these forces, potentially disrupting the pulling engagement or reducing the tension that leads to tearing of the protective tissue.

-“Understanding these precise mechanical steps gives us concrete molecular targets to work with, bringing us closer to strategies that could prevent cancer from gaining a foothold in new organs,” added Prof Low.
+“Understanding these precise mechanical steps gives us concrete molecular targets to work with, bringing us closer to strategies that could prevent cancer from gaining a foothold in new organs,” said Associate Professor Low.

 Reference